calebmsword/cpp-notes/value category.md

  - rvalues are **latent**--their address is only made available through assignment to a reference which allows indirect access to the address of the value
  - changes to the C++11 and C++17 do not change these facts, and only serve to introduce two specific types of rvalues (prvalues and xvalues)
  - after C++11,
-   - xvalues are latent objects with identity,
+   - xvalues are latent expressions with identity, and
-   - prvalues are latent object without identity, and
+   - prvalues are latent expressions without identity
+ - after C++17.
-   - xvalues and prvalues are specific types of rvalues.
+   - prvalues not created from lvalue-to-rvalue conversions are immaterial representations of result objects, and
- - after C++17, xvalues also represent materializations of prvalue objects.
+   - xvalues can now also represent materializations of immaterial prvalues.

 ### An aside on the xvalue terminology